siran/writing/posts/Toroidal Energy Flow in Maxwell Theory and the Emergence of String Structure.md

 \mathbf{E} \cdot \mathbf{B} = 0, \qquad |\mathbf{E}| = c |\mathbf{B}|,
 $$

-one finds the exact identity
+one finds

 $$
 |\mathbf{S}| = c u.
 $$

-It follows that the effective inertial line density is
+The effective inertial line density is therefore

 $$
 \mu = \frac{T}{c^2}.
 $$

-Tension and inertia are therefore not independent parameters; both are fixed by Maxwell field densities.
+Tension and inertia are fixed by Maxwell field densities.

 ## Stability and discrete mode spectrum

 A localized tube of electromagnetic energy in linear vacuum theory would normally disperse.
-However, electromagnetic superposition modifies the effective local propagation speed in regions of high field energy density.
+Electromagnetic superposition modifies the effective local propagation speed in regions of high field energy density.

 As shown in [@Rodriguez2026], linear superposition produces an effective susceptibility $\chi(\mathbf{x})$ such that